Yash-777/pcf_buildpack/README.md

 Only one buildpack can be a final and it has commands to start the app.

-Environment vars fr BP can be supplied in a script under profile.d dir in root folder of app
+Environment vars for a BP can be supplied in a script under profile.d dir in root folder of app

 Web type commands run as bash -c \<COMMAND\>